Wenzel Scholz: Scholz and Nestroy

 Theatre director Carl Carl transferred Scholz to the Theater an der Wien, where he became the partner of Johann Nestroy from 1831.
 From 1832 to 1852 Scholz played at the Theater in der Leopoldstadt (from 1847 Carltheater).
 The many great successes of the famous duo came about because Nestroy wrote many roles for himself and his partner Scholz.
 Scholz's outward appearance, a stocky figure, a round, mostly motionless face with nimble, lively eyes and his mostly phlegmatic temperament, which stood in contrast to Nestroy, mainly contributed to the comic effect of his play.
 The combination Scholz/Nestroy can be compared with the famous double acts like Arlecchino and Pantalone in the Commedia dell'arte and later Karl Valentin and Liesl Karlstadt and also Laurel and Hardy.

-The interplay of Scholz and Nestroy became famous in Der wöse Geist Lumpacivagabundus (1833) with Scholz as Schneider Zwirn, director Carl Carl as Tischler Leim and Nestroy as Schuster Knieriem as "liederliches Handwerker-Kleeblatt", but also in Nestroy's Eulenspiegel adaptation (1835), in Hutmacher und Strumpfwirker (1837), as lord of Lips and locksmith Gluthammer in Der Zerrissene (1844), as servant Johann and clothes dealer Damian in Zu ebener Erde und erster Stock (1835), as hairdresser slim and clothes cleaner Hutzibutz in Das Haus der Temperamente (1837), as father and son Pfrim in Höllenangst, in Unverhofft (1845), Der Unbedeutende (1846, role of the intrigant Puffmann), Der Schützling (1847), as Holofernes in Judith und Holofernes (1849) and as the barber surgeon Gabriel Brunner in Kampl (1852).
+The interplay of Scholz and Nestroy became famous in Der wöse Geist Lumpacivagabundus (1833) with Scholz as Schneider Zwirn, director Carl Carl as Tischler Leim and Nestroy as Schuster Knieriem as a "dissolute craftsman trio" (liederliches Handwerker-Kleeblatt), but also in Nestroy's Eulenspiegel adaptation (1835), in Hutmacher und Strumpfwirker (1837), as lord of Lips and locksmith Gluthammer in Der Zerrissene (1844), as servant Johann and clothes dealer Damian in Zu ebener Erde und erster Stock (1835), as hairdresser slim and clothes cleaner Hutzibutz in Das Haus der Temperamente (1837), as father and son Pfrim in Höllenangst, in Unverhofft (1845), Der Unbedeutende (1846, role of the intrigant Puffmann), Der Schützling (1847), as Holofernes in Judith und Holofernes (1849) and as the barber surgeon Gabriel Brunner in Kampl (1852).

 In Nestroy's dialog drafts, the main characters are usually marked with N. and Sch, the initials of Nestroy and Scholz.

-Especially for the roles of stupid, foolish servant, Scholz was made as a phlegmatic gardener's assistant in Nestroy's Der Talisman (1840) or as a domestic servant "Melchior" (a role that Nestroy had written for Scholz) in Einen Jux will er sich machen (1842), who stupidly repeats the sentence: "Das is' klassisch!"
+Especially for the roles of stupid, foolish servant, Scholz was made as a phlegmatic gardener's assistant in Nestroy's Der Talisman (1840) or as a domestic servant "Melchior" (a role that Nestroy had written for Scholz) in Einen Jux will er sich machen (1842), who simple-mindedly repeats the phrase: "Das is' klassisch!"
 In a review on 14 July 1842 of a guest performance of this play in Prague, it was said: